NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 cases, but there are many speed improvements in the pipeline, especially when using an HSM.

-.. note:: Cascade's memory use is still considerable with large zones.
-It
-          uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.
+.. note:: During testing, Cascade currently uses using about 30GiB of RAM when signing a ~1GB zone file with about ~25M resource records and adding ~10M records while signing.

 Cascade can currently be used by operators with at most a few small to medium size zones.
 As development progresses, it will also support operators with